lepremiere/heart-rate-variability-and-neuromuscular-performance/README.md

 This repository provides the scripts used in "TITLE" (DOI:xxx-xxx).
 The code is generalized for further usage.

 Prerequisites:
--   MATLAB R2019b or later
+-   MATLAB R2020b or later
     -   Signal Processing Toolbox
     -   Statistics and Machine Learning Toolbox
+    -   Parrallel Computing Toolbox

 Installation:
 -   No installation required.
 Just download all files and place them in your working directory.